 - 1. Extra Credit: I do not assign extra credit.
-You are in a college course where your motivation, determination, dedication, and individual performance will dictate what grade you earn at the end. - 1.
-Grading Expect to receive your graded essays back in 7-14 days, barring any unforeseen challenges to my grading process, such as illness, emergency, etc. Major essays will be assessed using rubrics. - 2.
+You are in a college course where your motivation, determination, dedication, and individual performance will dictate what grade you earn at the end. - 2.
+Grading Expect to receive your graded essays back in 7-14 days, barring any unforeseen challenges to my grading process, such as illness, emergency, etc. Major essays will be assessed using rubrics. - 3.
 Late Work Policy: I do not accept late work.
-Please do not wait until the last minute to complete your assignments and turn work in. - 3.
+Please do not wait until the last minute to complete your assignments and turn work in. - 4.
 Canvas Postings: Most everything you do in this class will go through Canvas (on-line courses do everything in Canvas).
 Do not email me assignments, as they are easily lost in the shuffle.
 Computer Use: As computers tend to fail when we need them the most, save your work to multiple drives (i.e. CD, the "cloud", USB device and the hard drive) of your home computer.
 Also, remember to save your work every 10-15 minutes.
-Computer failure is not a legitimate excuse for your work being late.
+Computer, internet, or electrical failure is not a legitimate excuse for your work being late.
+DO NOT WAIT UNTIL THE LAST MINUTE TO SUBMIT YOUR WORK.